 (Region: French Riviera.
 Duration 7hrs)

 Explore the delights of the French Riviera on this guided e-bike tour.
-Departing from the historical old port of Nice, you will enjoy marvelling at the super yachts in the harbour before using that e-bike motor to easily get you to the top of the surrounding peak of Mont Boron where you will cycle past Elton John’s house.
+Departing from the historical old port of Nice, you will enjoy marvelling at the superyachts in the harbour before using that e-bike motor to easily get you to the top of the surrounding peak of Mont Boron where you will cycle past Elton John’s house.
 The view from the summit looking back towards the seafront is absolutely stunning.
-Then get a taste for the life of the rich and famous with a visit to the opulent Villa Ephrussie de Rotschild and its 9 gardens.
-For some extra fun the tour also includes a game of Pétanque – a favourite past time in this area of France.
+Then get a taste of the life of the rich and famous with a visit to the opulent Villa Ephrussie de Rothschild and its 9 gardens.
+For some extra fun, the tour also includes a game of Pétanque – a favourite pastime in this area of France.
 Discover more about this tour here.